MythriJL/Auto-C-Code/README.md

 # Auto-C-Code

-# this Project converts the psedocode to c code
+This Project converts the psedocode to c code

 # Requirement